plasmadlt/plasma-finance-market-tokenlist/README.md

 ## 3.2 Tags

-You can add any tag from the next list to your token.
-Use no more than 3 tags.
+You can add any tag from the next list to your token metadata.
+You can use up to 3 tags.

 ```json
 "tags": {